lvandrews/PyStockAI/README.md

  * hmm_analysis.py -- NOT YET BUILT --
    * Similar analysis as in tenstor_analysis.py
    * Use HMM approach
- * Update visualize.py
-   * Visualizations for each of the above
-   * Allow output to private website
-   * Multiple plots per screen
-   * Date of analysis, raw data used on screen
-   * Useful calculated values on screen
-   * Change name of script to something more useful

  * Build monitor_analysis.py
    * Maintains analyses on current list of stock symbols
    * Uploads latest data to private website